yhauxell/bitpaper/.github/WORKFLOWS.md

-# 🤖 GitHub Automation
+# 🤖 GitHub Workflows & Automation

-This folder contains GitHub-specific configuration for automated workflows, releases, and project management.
+This document describes the GitHub Actions workflows and automation configured for this project.

 ## 📁 Structure